TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Introduction

-We tackle the aerial dogfight problem with DRL in the Digital Combat Simulator (DCS)\cite{DCS}, considered one of the most authentic and realistic simulation environments for fighter aircraft.
-DCS offers a unique platform for configuring a wide range of high-quality aircraft and airborne scenarios.
-We formulate the dogfighting problem as a reinforcement learning framework and design a reward function that can learn strategic dogfight maneuvers.
-We extensively train and validate our network with various opponent aircraft, such as F-15E, F-16, F/A-18A, and Su-27.
-As a result, we demonstrate that TempFuser learns challenging flight maneuvers in an end-to-end manner and outperforms various opponent aircraft, including those with superior specifications.
+We tackle the aerial dogfight problem in the Digital Combat Simulator (DCS)\cite{DCS}, considered one of the most realistic environments.
+It is widely used for pilot training due to its high-fidelity aircraft dynamics, comprehensive environmental factors, and wide range of high-quality airborne scenarios\cite{DCSTerms}.
+We formulate the dogfighting problem as a DRL framework and design an energy-embedded reward function that enables the agent to discover and learn acrobatic flight maneuvers without prior supervision.
+We extensively train and validate our network with a variety of opponent aircraft, including the F-15E, F-16, F/A-18A, and Su-27\cite{bongers2014measuring}, in our complex 3D airborne environments.
+As a result, our TempFuser demonstrates challenging agile flight maneuvers in an end-to-end manner and outperforms various opponent aircraft, including those with superior specifications.
 Additionally, it exhibits robust pursuit performance at low altitudes and high-speed flight scenarios above Mach 1.

-The summary of our paper is as follows: \begin{itemize} \item Design of a novel long short-term temporal fusion network, TempFuser; and
+The key contributions of our research are as follows: \begin{itemize} \item We design TempFuser, a novel long short-term temporal fusion transformer to learn agile and tactical flight.

-\item Formulation of a DRL framework including reward function for learning tactical and agile maneuvers; and
+\item We formulate a DRL framework that includes an energy-embedded reward function tailored for aerial dogfighting in a high-fidelity airborne environment.

-\item Extensive evaluation of our agent against diverse types of opponent aircraft in a high-fidelity environment, demonstrating tactical flight maneuvers, winning against superior-spec aircraft, and robust supersonic pursuit. \end{itemize}
+\item We extensively evaluate our model against diverse types of opponents, demonstrating acrobatic maneuvers, outperforming superior-spec aircraft, and achieving robust pursuit in supersonic conditions, all without explicit prior knowledge. \end{itemize}